 According to the World Health Organization (WHO), Ukraine is the second-highest-priority country for tuberculosis (TB) control in Europe.
-To counter this prevalence, the USAID-funded Strengthening TB Control in Ukraine project works in partnership with the Ukrainian government and NGOs to improve the way health care providers detect, treat, and prevent TB.
+To counter this prevalence, the USAID-funded Strengthening TB Control in Ukraine project worked in partnership with the Ukrainian government and NGOs to improve the way health care providers detect, treat, and prevent TB.

 An additional health risk to patients who have contracted HIV is TB co-infection.
-The project provides on-the-job mentoring to build health care workers' capacity to address co-infection, such as improved TB screening for HIV-positive patients and HIV testing and referrals for TB patients.
+The project provided on-the-job mentoring to build health care workers' capacity to address co-infection, such as improved TB screening for HIV-positive patients and HIV testing and referrals for TB patients.
 Thanks to the project's efforts, X-ray screening of people living with HIV increased from 61 percent in June 2013 to 72.5 percent in June 2014.

-- Improve access to TB/HIV co-infection services
+- Improved access to TB/HIV co-infection services